About our staff

 Affiliated research centres

-Foteini Spingou specialises in the cultural and intellectual history of the medieval Mediterranean world (and Byzantium in particular).
-Her research focuses on the period from the ninth to the first half of the fourteenth centuries.
-Her areas of research and teaching include the formation of identity and memory in imperial societies and cultures, the history of collections and collecting, visual and textual aesthetics, and manuscript culture from the late antique east to the early modern Europe.
+Foteini Spingou specialises in the cultural and intellectual history of the interconnected medieval Mediterranean world (with a special focus on Byzantium).
+Her areas of research and teaching include the formation of identity and memory in imperial societies and cultures, the history of collections and collecting, visual and textual aesthetics, and manuscript culture from the late antique East to the early modern Europe.

 Born in Nice, France, and raised in Athens, Greece, Dr Spingou earned her first degree in Greek Philology from the University of Athens (2007).
 She subsequently received a MPhil (History/Wolfson, 2010) and a DPhil (MML/Keble, 2013) from the University of Oxford.
 Before joining Edinburgh University, Dr Spingou conducted research for the Department of Art and Archaeology of Princeton University, the Classics Faculty of Oxford University, the Pontifical Institute for Mediaeval Studies (University of Toronto), and the Dumbarton Oaks Research Library and Collection (Harvard University).
-Her research has received recognition from a number of sources, including the Mary Jaharis Center for Byzantine Art and Culture, Dumbarton Oaks Research Library nad Collection, the A. S. Onassis Foundation, the A.G.
+Her research has received recognition from a number of sources, including the Mary Jaharis Center for Byzantine Art and Culture, Dumbarton Oaks Research Library and Collection, the A. S. Onassis Foundation, the A.G.
 Leventis Foundation, and the Nikos & Lydia Tricha Foundation for Education and European Culture.
 Dr Spingou has taught at a number of institutions, including the University of Oxford and the Open Universities in Greece and Cyprus.

 Secretary of the Classical Association of Scotland (Edinburgh and South East)